 Types of waste

 We are most familiar with household waste – the rubbish generated from daily life, like food scraps, garden waste, packaging and waste paper.
-Unless rubbish is separated into different categories for recycling (paper, plastics and glass), waste is put into landfill.
+Unless rubbish is separated into different categories for recycling (paper, tins and cans, plastics and glass), waste is put into landfill.
 Landfill is simply burying all the waste in a large hole in the ground.

 Organic matter, such as garden waste (leaves and twigs) and food scraps make up the largest part of the rubbish dumped in our landfill.
 When buried in the landfill, the organic matter gradually rots away in the absence of oxygen, producing methane gas, a potentially explosive gas that is also harmful to the environment.
 A toxic liquid (leachate) is also produced, which can contaminate waterways.
 However, if organic material is kept separate from household rubbish, it biodegrades into something useful – compost.
 Composting can be done at home, in a traditional compost heap or in a worm farm, to produce fertiliser for gardens.
 Organic waste can also be recycled at refuse stations and can then be sold as fertiliser.